Daniel I. Bolnick: Career

 Near the end of his PhD studies in 2003, Bolnick accepted his first faculty position at the University of Texas at Austin's (UT) Department of Integrative Biology, where he began in Fall 2004.
 He completed a brief postdoc with Michael Turelli and Peter Wainwright before beginning his faculty position.
 During his tenure at UT, he studied threespine stickleback fish in lakes and streams around Vancouver Island, British Columbia to see how species evolve.
 He specifically focused on lakes and streams that were created at the end of the last Ice age.
 He also studied how parasites and their hosts co-evolve, and how their antagonism shapes variation in host immunity.
 In recognition of his research, he was a David and Lucile Packard Foundation 2007 Fellow and received a 6-year fellowship as a Howard Hughes Medical Institute's Early Career Scientist from 2009 to 2015.

 Bolnick established his own research laboratory which led projects focusing on "ecological interactions and the maintenance of genetic variation within populations and uses natural variation in wild fish populations as a tool to understand the evolution of host-parasite interactions and immune function."
 He was subsequently nominated for the 2015 David Starr Jordan Prize for his "innovative contributions to the study of evolution, ecology, population and organismal biology."
 He was the last recipient of this prize, which was discontinued in 2020 due to the racist eugenics legacy of D.S.
 Jordan.
 In 2016 Bolnick was the recipient of the O'Donnell Award from The Academy of Medicine, Engineering & Science of Texas, an award meant to recognize and promote outstanding scientific achievements of state researchers.

 Bolnick served as chair of the University of Texas at Austin's Graduate Program from 2014 until 2017 and was appointed editor-in-chief of the journal The American Naturalist.
 Upon stepping down as chair, he joined the Department of Ecology and Evolutionary Biology at the University of Connecticut as a full professor.
-During the COVID-19 pandemic in North America, Bolnick was unable to conduct field work with his regular research team and sought out locals who lived in the area he was studying for assistance.
+During the COVID-19 pandemic in North America, like many field biologists Bolnick was unable to conduct field work with his regular research team and sought out locals who lived in the area he was studying for assistance.

+Awards

+In 2015 he received the Cornell's David Starr Jordan Prize.